 Some people think of the IB frameworks as a set of building blocks; the elements of an IB education, approaches to learning, approaches to teaching, learner profile, multilingualism, transdisciplinary themes, subjects, concepts and so on.
 Using these blocks, schools collaboratively design their own curriculum to suit their place and people.
 By building for a local context schools can address local needs and learning pathways and leverage local resources.
 There is space for student and teacher passions and interests, space to build relevant support for the community’s language profile, and to develop inclusive practices that meet immediate needs and for inquiry and action to flourish.

 The growth of knowledge and expertise in design thinking in the world of education is a potential source of tools and ways of thinking about curriculum design.
 With its focus on processes, collaboration and iteration there is an excellent fit with PYP curriculum design approaches.
 More recently, thinking associated with ‘human-centered design’ placing people and relationships at its heart, has enriched opportunities for people working in education to explore the role of design thinking.

 How can the PYP better support schools and our educators in curriculum design practices?
 This is a question we have been asking ourselves and we have some ideas to share with you.
-In part 2, we will look at what we can learn from our research into how PYP schools work every day at designing curriculum.
+In the second blog of this series, we will look at what we can learn from our research into how PYP schools work every day at designing curriculum.
 We’ll start to consider what tools schools are asking for and we invite you to join us on this design journey.